 Thirdly, we will look at strains lacking two TFs to examine the role of redundancy in the control of gene expression.
 Our ChIP-seq data shows the co-association of several TFs above that expected by chance (See Section C.2.1.2).
 For example, UNC-120 clusters with CEH-18 more than 10-fold greater than by chance.
 Similarly, PQM-1 clusters with ELT-2 8-fold greater than by chance and CEH-42 clusters with CES-1 10-fold greater than by chance.
 We will construct double mutants of the deletion strains, where available and evaluate the phenotype.
 We will also perform RNA-seq to look for greater effects on gene expression than by either mutant alone.
 If the double mutant is dead, we will combine RNAi with a deletion mutant to achieve the double knockdown.

 Lastly, we will directly assay a sample of DNA sequences identified by clusters of TF binding sites for enhancer activity.
-We will insert synthetic oligonucleotides upstream of Ppes-10, a minimal promoter, driving a codon optimized GFP with 2x NLS (egl-13/SV40) in a vector for mosSCI insertion at the ttTi5605 site, carrying the unc-119 gene for selection.
+We will insert synthetic oligonucleotides upstream of Ppes-10, a minimal promoter, driving a codon optimized GFP with 2x NLS (egl-13/SV40) in a vector for mosSCI insertion at the ttTi5605 site, carrying the unc-119 gene for selection (Frokjaer-Jensen, personal communication).
 The “naked” vector inserted as a single copy gives only very dim expression in the head while single copy enhancer constructs give bright expression (Frokjaer-Jensen, personal communication).
 We will test clusters that contain combinations of binding sites for TFs with known tissue/cellular specificity as well as clusters that contain clusters of TFs with less well characterized specificity.
 We will also evaluate clusters of increasing complexity.
 We will evaluate embryonic expression patterns by comparing them to patterns of determined by our lineaging based methodology () and in difficult cases we will take full movies and establish the precise cellular patterns with minute resolution.
 Because over the past two years we have installed a di-SPIM microscope () and have developed software to analyze these images, we can now follow expression up to the point of animal movement.

 We expect to assay 10 essential factors in the initial year, along with 5 factors using FACS and 5 double mutant combinations.
 We will also expect to be able to create transgenic lines for 10 potential enhancers and evaluate their expression patterns.
 Depending on the results we obtain, we will either continue with this mix or alter the mix to obtain the most information about the function of the binding sites.